facebook

 Front-Running in Traditional Markets

-Front-running in traditional markets occurs when a broker, aware of a client's impending major order, places their own trade beforehand to profit from the anticipated price movement.
+Front-running in traditional markets occurs when a broker, aware of a client's impending large order, places their own trade beforehand to profit from the anticipated price movement.

 Front-Running in Cryptocurrency Markets